 Don’t feel that you always need to do your session alone.
 You can find a local meditation group, or maybe pair up with someone else you know who is trying to meditate.
 You don’t need to meet up for every session but you could share schedules and things that work over a skype call.
 Having someone to share with really helps to overcome resistance.

 Don’t get too precious about your meditation—try to find lots of short moments throughout the day when you can just do a few moments of meditation.
-I call these Stop Moments and you can do them anywhere—waiting in a queue, on a bus or train, while waiting at a red traffic light or as you take your first sip of coffee.
+I call these top Moments and you can do them anywhere—waiting in a queue, on a bus or train, while waiting at a red traffic light or as you take your first sip of coffee.
 Taking many short Stop Moments helps to break through distraction and is another tool in building habits.

 Taking time to allow yourself to experience the benefits of meditation is perhaps the best way of ensuring that you will want to find a way to continue.
 This infogram from Emma Seppala gives a great overview.
 Take time to become familiar with the benefits as they are described and focus on the ones that speak to you.
 You might not feel all of these every day but if you sit long enough you will begin to experience a difference that will make you want to keep practicing.
-Remember that neuroscientific research into the effects of mediation on the brain shows a positive change after only eight weeks of practice.
+Remember that neuroscientific research into the effects of mediation on the brain shows

 If you are wanting to begin with meditation and need some support, you might find this practical online course helpful.
 It is available from Awareness in Action at any time – you can sign up whenever you wish.